horga83/Latching-Relay-Board/README.md

 Features
 --------
+* ESP32 microcontroller with watchdog code.
 * 16 latching relays each one with a single usable contact rated at 2A.
 * 7 of the 16 relays are in parallel with sink outputs of a repeater controller such as RLC-4.
+* Low current indicator LEDS for all relays.
 * 4 Inputs for door switch alarms or other uses.
 * 4  Analog I/O points available by including optional ADS1115 board.
 * Remaining pins on ESP32 brought out to header for use.
 * I2C bus brought out to terminal blocks.
 * Operates on 12VDC at approx 60mA.
 * Communication is by WIFI.

 Commands
 --------